Michelle lost 110 lbs*

-*People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Michelle lost weight on a previous Weight Watchers program and is continuing on WW Freestyle.
-Watch her journey of preparing for her nuptials in the video below.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Michelle lost weight on a prior program and is continuing on myWW™.
+Watch Michelle as she prepares for her upcoming nuptials in the video below.

 In Michelle’s words: